andthenenteredalex/andthenenteredalex.github.io/_posts/2019-8-15-phishing-post.md

 ![useful image22]({{ site.url }}/images/phish-image-page-second.png)

 Again, notice the URL in the window.
 And the fact that we see the lock...
-That means that our connection is encrypted and that whoever is in control of wordpress1968310[.]home[.]pl is who they say they are, as vouched for by a neutral entity which your OS manuacturer trusts.
+That means that our connection is encrypted and that whoever is in control of the server we're connecting to at wordpress1968310[.]home[.]pl is who they say they are, as vouched for by a neutral entity which your OS manuacturer trusts.

 I'm going to click all three, "Login with Office 365", "Login with Outlook", and "Login with Other Mail" just because I'm curious and want to see where these go.